bluej0e/ranking_online/wp-content/plugins/kali-forms/README.txt

 == Screenshots ==

 == Changelog ==
+1.5.0
+- Added a new filter that happens before file uploads
+- Added a review notice for wordpress.org
+- Added Email Settings page to improve and debug mail deliverability
+- Added a duplicate form button in the Forms listing
+- Added a dashboard widget
+- Added an email quick link in the form builder top navigation bar ( email icon )
+- Added possibility to send data through the shorcode e.g. [kaliform id="1" first-name="John" last-name="Doe"]
+- Added uninstall feedback
+- Added system checks
+- Several QOL adjustments

+1.4.0
+- Various bugs, fixes and QOL adjustments

 1.3.0
 - Added functionality to attach files uploaded through file upload fields to emails
 - Added functionality to attach files from uploaded media to emails (will be improved in the next update)